Projects

 Developing sustainable supply chains of mifepristone

-As part of the Grand Challenges Canada program, and in coordination with the University of Ottawa, CRHC is working with program partners in Jordan, Niger, and Bangladesh to develop sustainable supply chains for mifepristone using a new UNFPA Reproductive Health Kits system.
+In collaboration with the University of Ottawa, CRHC is working with program partners in multiple regions to develop sustainable supply chains for mifepristone using the UNFPA Reproductive Health Kits system.

 In 2019, CRHC finished a white paper envisioning a feminist humanitarian aid and assistance framework, specifically from the viewpoint of bi-lateral donors, international NGOs and civil society organizations.
 This work included desk reviews, interviews, and collaborations with civil society organizations in Jordan and Liberia.